Knock, knock...knock, knock....

 “Maybe if I shed a little light on your darkness you’ll see things more clearly.”
 He raised his right arm and pointed his finger to the ceiling.
 Here and there on his arm appeared tiny bolts of spiraling blue lights that emitted a faint, low-pitched hum.

-The Pastor watched with fright and fascination.
+The Pastor watched with fascination.

 The lights orbited Jonathan’s arm like the electrons of an atom.
 Circling ever faster and growing brighter, they merged into a blurred ribbon of light.
 It spiraled up Jonathan’s arm and concentrated around the tip of his finger, becoming a single point of brilliance.
 It grew brighter and brighter, then exploded in a flash of lightning and crash of thunder.